heywaffleapp/blog/content/features/uploadimage.md

 ---
 title: Upload your own images
 description: Personalize your board by uploading images from your computer.
+Your dog or cat deserves its own photo section.
 published: 2024-04-17T00:00:00.000Z
 img: https://ik.imagekit.io/waffle/blog/ImageSelector.webp?updatedAt=1713273383207
 author: Daniel Chung